Actify

 Individual Assessment

 Each person takes the assessment privately, on their own time, with no pressure to share.
-The test is the input — not the output.
-It gives people language for things they already knew about themselves but couldn't articulate.
+The test gives people language for things they already knew about themselves but couldn't articulate.

 Map